Rizqila1/marketid-fe/README.md

+## Market Indonesia
+Market Indonesia or Market.ID is an e-commerce website.
+This project created on the purpose of learning, using self-made API that created with NodeJS.
+Here's the final result, [Click Here](https://marketid-fe.vercel.app/marketid)

+## Stack
+- React JS
+- Bootstrap
+- React-Bootstrap
+- Router Guard
+- Formik
+- Axios
+- React-Redux
+- Layouting

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).